tayydev/days-since-twitter-bot/README.md

 #date
 [yyyy-mm-dd]
 #message
-[TWEET MESSAGE HERE. eg. "It has be %DAYS% since last summer"]
+[TWEET MESSAGE HERE. eg. "It has be %DAYS% days since last summer"]
 ```